martin0995/WH-transfers/README.md

 Ensure these keys are valid and have the necessary permissions to perform transfers.

-4. Compile the TypeScript Files (Optional)
+**4. Compile the TypeScript Files (Optional)**

 This step is optional as scripts will compile automatically during execution.
 However, to manually compile:

 ```bash
 npx tsc
 ```

-5. Perform a Native Token Transfer
+**5. Perform a Native Token Transfer**

 To initiate a native token transfer across chains, run:

 ```bash
 npm run transfer